bitovi/academy/src/react-native/17-offline-support/offline-support.md

 ### Solution 2

-If you’ve implemented the solution correctly, the tests will pass when you run `npm run test`!
+If you’ve implemented the solution correctly, you will be able to sign in and out of your Google account within the application!

+You can test the error message by tapping “Sign in” and dismissing the modal.

 <details>
 <summary>Click to see the solution</summary>